exasim-project/NeoFOAM/doc/index.rst

 * is compliant with modern C++20;
 * is extensively unit-tested;
-* is plattform portable and GPU ready;
+* is platform portable and GPU ready;
 * is highly extensible via Plugins

 We aim for a high level of interoperability with OpenFOAM, however, if reasonable, NeoFOAM might deviate from the OpenFOAM API.
-NeoFOAM is a community-driven project and we welcome contributions by everyone.
+NeoFOAM is a community-driven project and we welcome contributions from everyone.

 Table of Contents
 ^^^^^^^^^^^^^^^^^